Vicente Sotto: Tributes to Sotto

-Carlos P. Garcia, 8th President of the Philippines, a native of Bohol and fellow Visayan, said of Sotto: "Vicente Sotto was a rock of Gibraltar in character because of the ruggedness of his conviction, the indomitability of his soul, the sublimity of his courage, and the depth of his faith in the ultimate triumph of justice.
+Carlos P. Garcia, 8th President of the Philippines, a native of Bohol and fellow Visayan, said of Sotto: "Vicente Y. Sotto was a rock of Gibraltar in character because of the ruggedness of his conviction, the indomitability of his soul, the sublimity of his courage, and the depth of his faith in the ultimate triumph of justice.
 His knees no bending, his pen signed no retraction, his march saw no retreat, and his soul of steel knowns no surrender.
 He marshaled his efforts and used his influence to secure and safeguard for the press the fullest measure of freedom.
 By his death the country has lost a great patriot, his family has lost a loving and devote father, the Senate has lost an illustrious member..."

 Southern Islands Hospital, the primary public medical care facility in southern Philippines, was renamed on May 21, 1992, to Vicente Sotto Memorial Medical Center, in honor of the late senator.
 A street inside the Cultural Center of the Philippines Complex in Pasay is named in his honor.

 The University of San Carlos has established the Don Vicente Sotto Cebuano Studies grant as a contribution to the formation of a scholarly awareness of the various aspects of history, social life, language, and the arts of Cebu.